teneleven/bolt-shortcodes/README.md

 By default, Aliasing is not supported in either the TwigShortcode or BaseShortcode classes.
 It is recommended that you set up each Shortcode in your configuration file.

-However, if you would like a custom shortcode to utilize aliases, feel free to use the `\Maiorano\Shortcodes\Contracts\AliasInterface' Interface and '\Maiorano\Shortcodes\Contracts\Traits\Alias' Trait to bootstrap Aliasing capabilities.
+However, if you would like a custom shortcode to utilize aliases, feel free to use the `\Maiorano\Shortcodes\Contracts\AliasInterface` Interface and `\Maiorano\Shortcodes\Contracts\Traits\Alias` Trait to bootstrap Aliasing capabilities.
 All aliases defined in your custom class will be available upon registration.